-Carbonifera beach has well and truly won me over and is now one of my very favourite Maremma beaches in Tuscany.
-On its pristine golden sands within the very special nature reserve of the Parco Costiero della Sterpaia, the living is perfect and easy, the view spectacular, and the atmosphere so relaxed that I have added it to my personal list of the very best beaches in Maremma.
+Carbonifera beach has well and truly won me over and is now one of my very favourite beaches in Tuscany.
+On its pristine golden sands within the very special nature reserve of the Parco Costiero della Sterpaia, the living is perfect and easy.
+The view spectacular.
+And the atmosphere so relaxed that I have added it to my personal list of the very best beaches in Maremma.

 Today, sat on its golden sands for the third day in a row, it has become my "office" whilst I write this - well, someone has got to do the hard work ;)